 If your child has become dependent on milk and could not sleep without it in their mouth, you should let your baby drink water after the milk bottle to help prevent bacteria build-up.

 You may not have heard of dental sealant, but you can ask your dentist about its benefits.

-Dental sealant is a non-toxic protective coating that covers the surface of the tooth, keeping bacteria and food particles from getting into the canals of your child’s teeth.
+Dental sealant is a non-toxic protective coating that covers the tooth’s surface, keeping bacteria and food particles from getting into the canals of your child’s teeth.

-Although also offered to grownups, dental sealants especially benefit kids over five years old who are less concerned with proper dental care.
+Although also offered to grownups, dental sealants significantly benefit kids over five years old who are less concerned with proper dental care.